jacopok/eob-visualizer/README.md

 ## Technical info / installation

-I'm running this with `python3.11`, and the necessary packages (which will be moved to a `pyproject.toml` soon) are:
+This was tested with `python3.11`, and the necessary packages
+are:
 `numpy astropy matplotlib scipy ffmpeg-python tqdm`

 Also, you need `TEOBResumS`.
-A version of it is packaged with `pip`, but here we need a very specific version, so that won't do: instead,
+To install the correct version, do:

 ```bash
 git clone https://bitbucket.org/eob_ihes/teobresums